cisco/libacvp/README.md

 ```
 All dependent libraries must have been built with the same cross compile.

-If using murl for cross compliles use the same CROSS_COMPILE and HOSTCC used with openssl, for example:
+If using murl for cross compiles use the same CROSS_COMPILE and HOSTCC used with openssl, for example:

 CROSS_COMPILE=arm-linux-gnueabihf-
 HOSTCC=gcc